-High deer density and continuation of excessive browse pressure under Alternative A, would further decrease the quality and quantity of available forage and result in decreased physical condition within the deer herd over the long-term.
+High deer density and continuation of excessive browse pressure under Alternative A would further decrease the quality and quantity of available forage and result in increased nutritional stress and ultimately, decreased physical condition within the deer herd over the long-term.
 Although little scientific evidence exists to suggest the deer at Valley Forge are not in good condition, Cypher, Yahner, and Cypher (1985) describe this scenario as "rather precarious."
-Changes in habitat quality may affect maternal condition before birth and the quality and quantity of milk produced post-partum.
-Therefore, changes in fawn body size may be a first indicator of changes in deer health and degraded habitat quality (Heister 1996).
+Changes in habitat quality may affect maternal condition before birth and the quality and quantity of milk produced postpartum.
+Therefore, changes in fawn body size may be a first indicator of changes in deer condition and degraded habitat quality (Heister 1996).
 Observations and research conducted in Valley Forge NHP indicate the park's fawn population may be experiencing a decline in body size over time (Heister 1996; Rowe and Heister 1999).
 However, other research indicates that body size of adult deer is similar to that in other deer populations across the state (Lovallo and Tzilkowski 2003).
+This suggests that, as of 1999, deer were experiencing some level of nutritional stress but that habitat quality was sufficient to allow recovery an average adult size compared to other Pennsylvania deer populations.
+Observations by park law enforcement and natural resource staff suggest that, since 1999, deer have become smaller in size.
 Based on the extensive amount of scientific literature describing the relationship between habitat quality and physical condition in deer, it is assumed that the physical condition of deer at Valley Forge will decline/continue to decline over time.
 Therefore, under Alternative A the impact on deer condition would be long-term, moderate and adverse.

 As documented in the scientific literature, deer in poor physical condition would experience lowered productivity.
 Reproduction was chosen as a primary performance measure for deer health by the PGC because research has shown reproduction to be related to deer population health (Miller and Wentworth 2000).
 Deer in good physical condition have demonstrated significantly higher reproductive rates compared to deer in poor physical condition (Verme 1965, 1967, 1969; Hesselton and Jackson 1974).
-Productivity is influenced by both age and health with the relationship between poor body condition and productivity most pronounced in younger animals (fawns and yearlings) (PCWDTF 2007).
+Productivity is influenced by both age and condition with the relationship between poor body condition and productivity most pronounced in younger animals (fawns and yearlings) (PCWDTF 2007).
 In high density deer herds in Indiana reproduction virtually ceased in yearling females when deer density exceeded 30 deer/km2 (Swihart et al. 1998).